 2 tsp coconut oil

-optional: Maldon salt flakes or multicoloured coconut icing (recipe below) for decorating
+optional: Maldon salt flakes, multicoloured coconut icing (recipe below), or additional powdered almond/peanut butter or confectioners for decorating

 Line a baking sheet with a silicone liner or parchment.